 has administrator rights.
 Otherwise, you may encounter problems with

 Manager.
 Once installed, MySQL does not need to be

 executed using a user with Administrator privileges.

-For a list of limitations within the Windows version of MySQL, see Section E.7.6, “Windows Platform Limitations”.
+For a list of limitations on the use of MySQL on the Windows platform, see Section D.7.6, “Windows Platform Limitations”.